MeteDesign/Webpack/README.md

 $ npm run generdll
 ```

+## Features

+In this configuration, you can use some following features:

+- Etract commons chunk
+- DLL surport
+- Etract css styles to a single file
+- Multipart entry surport
+- Hot module relacement
+- Long  term cache surport
+- Postcss  surport
+- sass/less/css surport
+- Minify remove some of the dead code
+- ...

+More features will be find in `webpack.config.js`

-**NOTICE: Please copy this repository to the root directory of  your project and  run `npm install` ,  just do what you want  after installing all of packages that this repository dependencies!**
+**NOTICE: Please copy this repository to the root directory of  your project and  run `yarn` or `npm install` ,  just do what you want  after installing all of packages that this repository dependencies!**

 PR Welcome！